About Us

 Unlike most conventional nurseries, we know the “provenance” of our plants, because we grow them ourselves, in our own backyard.

-We start with seeds we have either collected in the wild or from our own plants, or purchased from reputable third parties (eg. Wild Seed Project, Prairie Moon Nursery).
-We only grow things we can ID to species level, and we list them by scientific name.
-(Sometimes a species epithet is the difference between a valuable native and a dangerous non-native/invasive!)
+We start with seeds we have either collected ethically or purchased from reputable third parties (eg. Wild Seed Project, Prairie Moon Nursery).
+We only grow things we can ID by scientific name, ideally to species level.
+Sometimes a species epithet is the difference between a valuable native and a dangerous non-native/invasive!

-In general, too, we aim to keep a low environmental profile, operating with reused materials where we can.
-What we must buy we try to source at local businesses.
+We aim to keep a low environmental profile, operating with reused materials where we can.
+When we buy, we try to source at local businesses.
+(And hey, our local cannabis grower’s supply has the best prices on potting soil, after all!)

 Charging affordable prices for our plants.